AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 • Present yourself like someone ready for patient care.
 Whether virtual or in-person, your goal is to convey presence, not just preparedness.
 This means dressing professionally (business formal, conservative colors); making eye contact, smiling, and listening without interrupting; and saying “thank you” at the end and asking one thoughtful, school-specific question that demonstrates interest and insight.
 DO interviews weigh emotional intelligence heavily.
 Your ability to show empathy, listen actively, and express curiosity is as important as your accomplishments.

-Expert Tip: The most competitive DO candidates don’t just answer questions, they create connection.
+Expert Tip: The most competitive DO candidates create connections.
 Let your curiosity, warmth, and motivation come through.
-Show the admissions committee not just that you want to be a doctor – but that you’re the kind of doctor they’d want in their program, their profession, and their community.
+Show the admissions committee not just that you want to be a doctor - but that you’re the kind of doctor they’d want in their program, their profession, and their community.

 Need Help With Your AACOMAS Application?